arturjaworski/TableViewAutolayoutManager/README.md

 ### Before you use it

-TableViewAutolayoutManager inherits from TableViewManager.
+TableViewAutolayoutManager requires TableViewManager.
 Please [see TableViewManager](https://github.com/arturjaworski/TableViewManager) first.

 Please be sure that you have to use this pod.
 In most cases [self sizing cells](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithSelf-SizingTableViewCells.html) is enough.